EnSpec/Plant_CNC_Controller/README.md

 #### Program Structure
 The following steps are perfomed during each loop() of the program:
 1. Read a byte from serial.
 If it froms a complete integer, push that integer to a stack (Handled by `SerialInts.cpp`)
+2. Step motors 1 step towards their destination, if needed (handled by `TripleMotors.cpp`)
+3. Update the current instruction if  a complete instruction has been passed (i.e. 3 complete ascii integers have been passed in).
+4. Perform an action based on the current instruction (see the next section for details)

 #### Serial Communication
 Instructions to be sent over serial are formed from 3 null zero (indicated by `\0`) - separated ASCII integers.
 `1 \0 X \0 Y \0`: Move to `X,Y`
 `2 \0 MS \0 0 \0`: Wait `MS` milliseconds after each subsequent move
 `3 \0 dX \0 dY \0`: Move `dX,dY` relative to current position
 (don't wait)
 Messages returned by the program over serial:
 `Steppers Ready.` at the beginning of the program.
 `Arrived at X, Y` whenever both axes arrive at a new destination (such that they're both stopped)